 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.”

-The eighth area the believer is to place in his mind is respect for the status every true Christian has before God.
+The seventh area the believer is to place in his mind is respect for the status every true Christian has before God.

 Paul described the last two areas by an “if” clause.
-Both of these clauses appeal to something that is true in the Christian.
+Both of these clauses appeal to something true in the Christian.
 This is not something potential in the believer.

 “if there is any virtue”

-In the Greek, the “if” in this clause is not an “if” of doubt but of fact.
+In Greek, the “if” in this clause is not an “if” of doubt but fact.
 The “if” assumes actual fact: “Since there is any virtue.”

 “Virtue” is found only two other times in the New Testament: